 - Connect the data logger to your vehicle using an OBD2 adapter and start to log.

 - Once you are done logging, take out the Sd and decode the information using software alongside the data logger.

-OBD helps in-vehicle telematics by collecting data about the movements of your car.
+OBD helps collect data about the movements of your car.
 The captured data include speed, mileage, braking, and location.

 What is OBD2 code?

 An OBD2 code is a diagnostic trouble code that the onboard diagnostic system in your car uses to indicate there is an issue.
 Your vehicle has a set of sensors and other electrical systems that will detect a problem and send the information to the onboard computer.
 The computer will then store a specific code to show that a particular component or system isn’t working within the acceptable limits.

 There are only two types of OBD2 diagnostic trouble codes: Type A and Type B. Type A is more severe and needs immediate attention than Type B OBD2 codes.